ai-scienceproject/langscope/CODE_DOCUMENTATION.md

    - Advances battle index
    - Redirects to results page after all battles

+3. **LLM Judge Evaluation** (`startLLMEvaluation`):
+   - Selects two models at the start (same models for all questions)
+   - For each question:
+     - Generates responses from both models via `/api/generate`
+     - Evaluates battle using `/api/battles/evaluate` with judge model
+     - Creates battle with judge-determined winner
+     - Updates progress (X of Y battles completed)
+   - Uses `llmEvaluationStartedRef` to prevent duplicate evaluations
+   - Includes 60-second timeouts for API calls
+   - Redirects to results page with `judgeModelId` query parameter
+   - Ensures same two models are used throughout the evaluation

-3. **Model Selection**:
+4. **Model Selection**:
    - On battle index change, selects two new random models
    - Ensures models are different
+   - In LLM judge mode, models are selected once at the start

 **State**:
 - `battleIndex`: Current battle number (1-10)
 - `totalBattles`: Total battles in session (10)
 - `selectedVote`: Selected winner ('A', 'B', or 'Tie')
 - `submitting`: Submission loading state
-- `responseA`, `responseB`: Model responses (currently placeholder)
+- `responseA`, `responseB`: Model responses
 - `evaluationId`: Current evaluation ID
+- `judgeModelId`: Judge model ID for LLM evaluations
+- `isLLMEvaluation`: Whether LLM judge mode is active
+- `llmEvaluationProgress`: Progress tracking for LLM evaluation
 - `standings`: Live standings array
 - `currentModelA`, `currentModelB`: Current battle models
 - `testCaseContext`: Current test case description

 #### ResultsDashboardPage (`src/components/pages/ResultsDashboardPage.tsx`)

-**Purpose**: Displays evaluation results and statistics.
+**Purpose**: Displays evaluation results and statistics with support for evaluation-specific rankings and judge model display.

 **Features**:
 - Evaluation summary (battles, models tested)
+- Judge model information (if LLM judge was used)
+- Overall rankings (all models in domain)
+- Evaluation rankings (only models tested in this evaluation)
+- Current battle standings (only the 2 models from latest battle)
 - Model performance metrics
-- Rankings table
 - Win/loss matrix visualization
 - Insights section

 **Data Flow**:
-1. Extracts `evaluationId` from URL parameters
+1. Extracts `evaluationId` and `judgeModelId` from URL parameters
 2. Handles Next.js 15 async params
 3. Fetches evaluation data from `/api/evaluations/[id]`
+4. If `judgeModelId` is present, fetches judge model details from `/api/models`
-4. If evaluation ID is invalid/demo, falls back to domain-based rankings
+5. If evaluation ID is invalid/demo, falls back to domain-based rankings
-5. Transforms and displays data
+6. Transforms and displays data with three ranking views:
+   - **Overall Rankings**: All models in the domain
+   - **Evaluation Rankings**: Only models that participated in this evaluation
+   - **Current Battle Standings**: Only the 2 models from the latest battle

 **State**:
-- `results`: Evaluation results object
+- `results`: Evaluation results object containing:
+  - `rankings`: Overall domain rankings
+  - `evaluationRankings`: Models tested in this evaluation
+  - `currentBattleRankings`: Only the 2 models from current battle
+  - `judgeModel`: Judge model info (if LLM judge was used)
+  - `totalBattles`, `modelsTested`: Evaluation statistics
 - `insights`: Array of insight objects
 - `loading`: Loading state
 - `error`: Error message